 Even though we thought we were taking it relatively easy, we did find ourselves exhausted by the end of the 15 day trip.
 Getting on a plane every 3 days even for a short internal flight can be wearying.
 If we had more time, we would have planned a beach holiday at the end of this trip just to unwind.
 On the plus side, we did love our trip to China and would do it again in a heartbeat.

 We did not receive compensation of any form, monetary or otherwise, from any of British Airways, Abercrombie & Kent, the hotels. etc mentioned in this article.
-This post does contain affiliate links for which the full disclosure policy can be found here.
+This site generates income via partnerships with carefully-curated travel and lifestyle brands and/or purchases made through links to them at no extra cost to you.
+More information may be found on our Disclosure Policy.